Preparing your Business for Kari’s Law – What you need to know

 What types of businesses are affected by Kari’s Law and Sect 506 of Ray Baum’s Act?

-Essentially, any business with more than one phone, more than one office, any more than a handful of employees are affected by the changes.
-Any enterprise environment in the United States (hotels, hospitals, office campuses, schools and government and municipal offices) will be required to participate.
+Essentially, any business with more than one phone, more than one office, any more than a handful of employees is affected by the changes.
+Any enterprise environment in the United States (hotels, hospitals, office campuses, schools, and government and municipal offices) will be required to participate.

 In some cases, the integration of these services can also be a part of your emergency incident plans.

 Business system solutions have evolved in such a way that upgrading your legacy phone, IP, and office systems to comply with new requirements isn’t quite the undertaking it once was.
 Many systems are now PCI and HIPPA compliant as well as registered CLEC maintaining strict FCC standards.

 Finding a solution with low or no upfront capital expense means your business, school, or facility can incorporate the latest compliant technologies with a limited budget impact.

 When purchasing multi-unit phone systems, many solutions come pre-configured and “talk ready” equating to less time investment from you or your IT team.